 Director of the Innovation Lab

-Principal of Gray Organschi Architecture and Senior Faculty at the Yale School of Architecture
+Principal of Gray Organschi Architecture and Senior Faculty in Design and Construction Technology at the Yale School of Architecture

 Co-founder and Partner

 Former Managing Director and CFO of Veolia Germany and EU's climate innovation network Climate-KIC

 Prof. Dr. Jürgen P. Kropp

 Head of Urban Transformations at Potsdam Institute for Climate Impact Research

 Signatories of the Declaration of Caputh and members of the Initiative Group

 Federal Chairwomen Bündnis 90/Die Grünen

 Architect, former president, Association of German Architects